elhackeado/user-management/README.md

 Detailed description for each API is given below.
 This will give you a good idea what that particular API does and how you can use that API. <br>

 ### 1. Register New User
 This API registers new user to the system.
 It takes `first name`, `last name`, `username`, `password`, `pincode` as an input and adds the user to the database with respective details.
 Here `username` attribute is the primary key so before adding the new user, the system checks that no user with same username exists in the database.
 If there is some user with the same username then it will not add new user to the system and returns a already exists message.
+Also the password hashing is implemented to avoid keeping `password` in plaint-text format.

 **Route** : `/users` <br>
 **Method Type** : `POST` <br>